Formula to Calculate Market Share

 Market Share Calculator

 Market share, which is big in percentage, is a strong indicator of business success, especially if that market share is trending upwards.

 A big market share can boost up business and can also lead to price leadership in the market, whereas the competitors will be more likely to follow the company in terms of price points that shall be established by the leading firm.
 This situation mostly arises when the firm is the low-cost leader in that industry.
 However, a firm that offers goods at a lower price point not necessarily be the most successful one in finance of that industry.
 A smaller firm shall reap more profits by taking over a niche that is more profitable within that market.

 If a firm attains quite a larger market share, it can be subject to rules and regulations, which includes anti-competition laws.
 Under these regulations, the government might not allow them to complete the proposed mergers on the harsh reasons that they may consequently excessive-high market share and henceforth a downfall in the competition in that industry.

-This has been a guide to Market Share Formula.
+This article has been a guide to Market Share Formula.
 Here we discuss how to calculate market share using its formula along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –